5172 views| 2 comments

 1 pound eggs = about 8 to 9 large

-1 pound flour = 4 cups or 16 ounces (spoon and sweep method)
+1 pound flour = 4 cups or 16 ounces (measured by the spoon and sweep method)